markushinz/socket-gateway/README.md

 You may also use `./crypto.sh` to autogenerate all required files.

 * A sever certificate for the outer layer.
-Let's Encrypt is your friend 😉 Alternatively, you can also use the outer layer certificate for mutual authentication you just created.
+Let's Encrypt is your friend 😉 Alternatively, you can also use the outer layer certificate you just created.

 ## Deployment